muryannye/cssi-5.2-monopoly-dice-mini-app/README.md

 Let's create an automatic dice roller for a game of Monopoly! <img src="http://monopoly-slot.com/wp-content/uploads/2013/04/monopoly-slot.jpg" width="200px" align="right" hspace="10">

 In Monopoly, at the beginning of each turn a player rolls two six sided dice.
 The numbers rolled on each die are added together to tell the player how many spaces to move.
-If the player rolls doubles, if they roll the same value on each die, then  Every time we run it, it will tell us how many spaces we should move, and if we have rolled doubles and get to go again.
+If the player rolls doubles, if they roll the same value on each die, then the player gets to move the total number of space, AND gets to roll again.
+Every time we run out dice app, it will tell us how many spaces we should move, and whether we have rolled doubles and get to go again, or whether it is the next player's turn.

 The program should print a string that looks something like this if you roll doubles: